WhimsicalWidgets/reflect/README.md

 # Reflect - Display Query Parameters with Next.js

-I made this to be a generic placeholder langing page I can direct users to from anywhere with a decently formatted message.
+I made this to be a generic placeholder landing page to inform users from anywhere with a decently formatted message.

 ## Please